Biden fields questions about fitness to run for president in 2024: "I've gotta finish this job"

 Biden points to the success of the NATO summit

+"For those who thought NATO's time had passed, they got a rude awakening when Putin invaded Ukraine," he said.
+He also sought to contrast himself with Trump.

+"My predecessor has made it clear he has no commitment to NATO," Mr. Biden said.

-The president made the case for his candidacy by arguing that people should look at the product of his work.
+He made the case for his candidacy by arguing that people should look at what he's accomplished.
 He asked a reporter to name a more successful NATO summit than this one.

 "The idea anybody suggests that we haven't had an incredibly successful conference, how many times did you hear, in that conference — I know it sounds too self serving — but other leaders, heads of state, in thanking me, and saying the reason we're together is because of Biden?" he said.